How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 3. Smarter Product Iteration

 AI thrives on real-world data.
-By launching an MVP, you begin collecting authentic user interactions that improve your model accuracy over time.
+By launching an MVP, you begin collecting authentic user interactions that improve model accuracy over time.
+This feedback loop makes every iteration more relevant and aligned with actual user behavior.

 Advantages of an AI-Powered MVP